shaikis/Azure-AD-B2C/README.md

 # Azure-AD-B2C
 ```
-This module build to create azure ad-b2c using terraform.
+For this module there is no  terraform code and Arm templates so far, we need to create b2c tenant manually.
 ```